Documenting the American South Logo

 • Abstract

-Junie Edna Kaylor Aaron grew up on her mother's farm in Catawba County, NC, helping out when she grew old enough and eventually taking a position sewing gloves at a nearby mill.
+Junie Edna Kaylor Aaron grew up on her mother's farm in Catawba County, North Carolina, helping out when she grew old enough and eventually taking a position sewing gloves at a nearby mill.
 Aaron worked in the clothing industry until she was sixty-nine, moving from glove-making to hosiery to upholstery.
 In this interview she recalls her laboring life, touching briefly on the glove-making process, sex segregation in the clothing industry, and the lack of union traction in her trade.
-Aaron's often brief answers to the interviewers questions may diminish the value of this interview to some researchers; others will find it a useful, but limited, look into the working life of a clothing industry worker.

 • Finding aid to the Southern Oral History Program Collection